Connecticut Medical Malpractice Insurance

 - Defense costs outside the limits

-- Free tail upon retirement, death, or disability
+- Free tail upon retirement, death or disability

-Connecticut Tort Reform
+Tort Reform in Connecticut

 Connecticut has not passed any meaningful tort reform in the form of damage caps.
 However, the Constitution State's legislature has introduced some protections to aid the reduction of the number of frivolous lawsuits as follows: